IATI/D-Portal/README.md

 github pages.

-If you want to publish this project using a different name be sure to adjust PLATED_ROOT=/plated-example in the settings file from /plated-example to the new name.
+If you want to publish this project using a different repository name be sure to adjust PLATED_ROOT=/plated-example in the settings file from /plated-example to the new github name.
+If publishing to your main github page eg xriss.github.io then this should be set to / only.

 Visit https://github.com/xriss/plated for plated documentation.